tytydraco/yessleep/out/I_Hid_in_an_Abandoned_Barn_I_Wasnt_Alone.md

 The tension coiled tight, a wire stretched to its breaking point.
 He wouldn’t be able to follow me up here, too big, too heavy, but she could.

 I heard her hands scrabbling against the rungs of the ladder, her feet clumsy as she climbed.
 The wood groaned under her weight.

-A wet, uneven shuffle.
+Then there was a wet, uneven shuffle.
 She was on all fours now, crawling across the loft, sifting through the hay.

 I held my breath.

 She was inches away.
 Close enough that I could make out the thin, cracked line of her lips, the way they barely covered the dark gums beneath.
 Close enough that the stink of her clung to the air, thick with the sweetness of decay.

-I heard her tongue move inside her mouth, restless, shifting, like something separate from her.
+I heard her tongue move inside her mouth, restless, shifting.

 Her ruined hand, swollen and trembling, dropped into the straw beside my leg.